Wang Junjie

-Wang Junjie (王俊杰; born September 8, 2005) is a Chinese college basketball player for the San Francisco of the West Coast Conference.
+Wang Junjie (王俊杰; born 3 April 2005), or Barry Wang, is a Chinese college basketball player for the UMass Minutemen of the Mid-American Conference.
+He previously played for the San Francisco Dons.

+Wang's development pathway differed from that of most Chinese players, as he emerged from the campus basketball system without any experience with the youth academies of professional clubs or state-run sports schools.

-Early life
+Early life and high school

-Wang was born on September 8, 2005 in Xuzhou, Jiangsu province.
+Wang was born on 8 September 2005 in Xuzhou, Jiangsu province.
 He was introduced to basketball by his father, who was a primary school physical education teacher.
+His talent was discovered by the basketball head coach at Hailiang Foreign Language School (HFLS), Mao Weilin.
+Mao then recommended that Wang enroll in HFLS upon graduation from primary school, which Wang did.
+And in 2020, Wang represented HFLS and won the China Youth Basketball League (CYBL) Champions for the U-15 group.
+He was also named the National Tournament's Most Valuable Player.

 In 2022, Wang enrolled at the NBA Global Academy in Canberra, Australia, becoming the fifth Chinese player to participate in the program.
 The following February, at the 2023 All-Star Weekend in Salt Lake City, he participated in the Basketball Without Borders camp.

-On April 14, 2023, Wang committed to play college basketball for the San Francisco Dons, committing over offers from Georgetown, Oklahoma and Providence.
+On 14 April 2023, Wang committed to play college basketball for the San Francisco Dons, committing over offers from Georgetown, Oklahoma and Providence.

+In May 2023, Wang represented HFLS in the Chinese High School Basketball League (CHBL).
+He helped the team reach the national tournament semifinals and secure a third-place finish after defeating Guangdong Experimental High School, whose roster was primarily composed of players from the youth system of the Guangdong Southern Tigers.
+In the third-place game, Wang recorded 27 points and 22 rebounds.
+It was a notable achievement considering HFLS wasn't known as a high school basketball powerhouse in China.

 College career

+San Francisco Dons

 As a freshman, Wang played limited minutes, playing in 20 games and averaging 2.8 points and 1.2 rebounds in 7.5 minutes per game.

-As a sophomore, following a season-ending injury to Ndewedo Newbury in a 76-66 win over Loyola Chicago on December 12, 2024, Wang was inserted into the starting lineup, starting each of the team's following 24 games.
+As a sophomore, following a season-ending injury to Ndewedo Newbury in a 76–66 win over Loyola Chicago on 12 December 2024, Wang was inserted into the starting lineup and started each of the team's following 24 games.
 Wang finished averaging 6.2 points and 3.3 rebounds while playing 20.1 minutes per game.

+As a junior, Wang averaged 8.5 points and 3.0 rebounds while playing 20.3 minutes per game.
+On 2 January 2026, Wang recorded his first double-double with 12 points and 12 rebounds in a 74–64 win over San Diego.
+Later, on 10 January 2026, Wang scored a career high 27 points in a 80–60 win over Pepperdine.
+Against Washington State on 18 January, Wang led the team with 15 points in a 85–80 victory.
+Following the season, Wang announced he would be entering the transfer portal.

+UMass Minutemen

+On 8 May 2026, Wang transferred to UMass.